-Through Miami Dolphins "Teamwork at Work" our goal is to level the playing field through the power of teamwork to inspire a healthier, more educated and united South Florida community.
-We believe it is important to be inclusive of the diversity and aware of the intersections that make up South Florida.
-It's not about one group.
-Social Justice doesn't have one face—nor one race, gender, sexual orientation or identity.
-We embrace our role as leaders in South Florida and believe the Miami Dolphins can serve as an inspiring and uniting force in our community.
+The Miami Dolphins' goal is to level the playing field through the power of teamwork to inspire a healthier, more educated and united South Florida community.
+We believe it is important to be inclusive of the diversity and aware of the intersections that make up South Florida, uniting groups of different races, genders, sexual orientations, identities, abilities and faith around the power of football.

 FOOTBALL UNITES™ Captains Program

 The FOOTBALL UNITES™ Captains Program is a diversity and inclusion initiative that brings middle school students together once a month for a day of learning about tolerance, acceptance and leadership.

 FOOTBALL UNITES™ CommUNITY tailgates, funded by ownership and players, are an opportunity to use football to unite groups of different races, genders, sexual orientation, identities and abilities.
 Diverse groups will attend Dolphins home games, fellowship and participate in group activities designed to break down barriers and build relationships.